go-rod/go-rod.github.io/custom-launch.md

 2. Open another terminal and run code like this [example](https://github.com/go-rod/rod/blob/main/lib/examples/launch-managed/main.go)

 The image is [tuned](https://github.com/go-rod/rod/blob/main/lib/docker/Dockerfile) for screenshots and fonts among popular natural languages.
 Each container can launch multiple browsers at the same time.
+The manager will automatically remove the [user-data-dir](https://chromium.googlesource.com/chromium/src/+/master/docs/user_data_dir.md) when the control connection is closed.

 ## User mode :id=user-mode